From Dusk Till Dawn poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping From Dusk Till Dawn against these established plot points, we can identify how Robert Rodriguez utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish From Dusk Till Dawn within the horror genre.

 Robert Rodriguez's Structural Approach